AC: Valhalla XP Boosts and the Plague of Single-Player Games

 The Justification for AC: Valhalla XP Boosts

 Before we go too much further, we need to set up the scene.
 Ubisoft makes a killing in the video game industry.
 In FY2020, they took home $1.44 billion.
 What’s crazy about that figure is that the revenue earned in FY2020 is actually a dip in profits.
 Despite an overall drop in sales, one area of revenue is up 10%: microtransactions.
 According to Ubisoft’s official financial reports, 55% of all digital revenue for Ubisoft is microtransactions.
 Ubisoft classifies these as “Player Recurring Investments,” and they’re bringing in about $637 million a year for the company.

 If you’re a major publisher, then you’re selling microtransactions.
 Why the hell wouldn’t you?
 That’s a good portion of your income and there’s no real limit to how much a single player can buy.
 For example, if you pick up AC: Valhalla XP boosts, then you still have other things you can buy as well.
-Anyone playing the new Assassin’s Creed game will probably at least think about picking up the boost.
+Anyone playing the Assassin’s Creed Valhalla early gameplay will probably at least think about picking up the boost.
 There’s a lot of content in the game and a bit of a boost might sound nice.
 People who buy these microtransactions are a small sliver of the problem.
 I don’t mean to sound like a broken record, but the industry is trending in a very anti-consumer way.